Demonstrate an understanding of teacher direct vs. child directed activities #1362

 1. Demonstrate an understanding of teacher vs. child directed activities.

-12. Demonstrate an understanding of the overall cost of child care
+12. Demonstrate understanding of the ADA and how it applies to family child care homes.

 15. Demonstrate understanding of developing strategies for involving parents in the child care setting.